Core Solutions Blog

 4. Find the right time and people

 Your staff must keep the practice running while training, so determine who needs to train and when.
 Consider schedules and fluctuations in client patterns.
 Involve the team to help you figure out the best schedule.
 This will empower them even further and give them the opportunity to take more ownership of EHR training and implementation.
-Ensure that there is very little lag time, if any, from training to go-live.
+Ensure that there’s very little lag time, if any, from training to go-live.
 Otherwise, you may find that your staff have already forgotten what they were trained on.

 5. Schedule uninterrupted learning opportunities